Canada Emergency Locator Transmitter (ELT) Mandate Takes Effect November 25, 2025 – Upgrade to a 406 MHz ELT

 Product and installation availability.

-The closer you get to the Canadian ELT Mandate deadline, specifically for recreational / General Aviators, the more in-demand for the product and the harder it is going to be to purchase.
+The closer you get to the Canadian ELT Mandate deadline for recreational / General Aviators, the more in-demand the product will be and the harder it will be to purchase.
 Even if you can buy the 406 MHz ELT, scheduling the installation to be compliant by November 2025 will become more difficult the closer to the mandate deadline.

 ELT Pricing.